 In June, the birds came, and eggs became important.
 Seals vanished altogether, but they got a walrus at some point.
 There was a gunshot.
 A man was found dead.
 In his possessions, a number of things stolen from others.
 Murder?
 Suicide?
 Accident?

 August came and another winter beaconed.
 Captain Bartlett had been gone six months at this point; and ice conditions that year was especially freakish.
 His journey is worth another book.
 As it turns out, he had made it to civilization and had made several attempts at rescue.
 When winter was imminent, he begged a ship to head to the island, and he would be following a little later in another ship.
 On the 7th of September, they were rescued off Wrangler Island.
 11 men, one woman, and two children had survived a year.

 I am not sure what we really can learn from this, and I am not so interested in dragging a moral lesson out of it.
 Perhaps with the exception: if you are going on a polar expedition, be obsessive about food.
 Where and how it is made, stored, treated.
 Really obsessive.

-The fascination of the story is what happens when humans feel so pushed up against the wall, that only the awful stuff comes out.
-We are made of stardust, but we can be horrible creatures, even to the point undermining our own survival.
-Working together would undoubtedly have been better, but that would have required some trust.
-Without it, it seems we can be self-destructive to the extreme.
+The fascination of the story is what happens when people feel so pushed up against the wall, that only the awful stuff comes out.
+We are made of stardust, but we are horrible creatures, even to the point of self destruction.
+Working together would undoubtedly have been better, but that would have required some trust..
 The split among the crews was so deep, that a unified, heroic tale was out of the question, and perhaps this is rare in polar literature.
-The ugliness of mankind distilled to a group of 25 people stuck on a rock.
+The ugliness of mankind distilled to a group of 25 people stuck on a freezing rock.